team10nb/i-can-sort/MaintenanceGuide.md

 The team did peer programming for each piece of code.
 Each component we built was coded by two people.
 One would be monitoring while the other was coding.
 That is an effective method to advoid problems, such as wrong naming, missing semicolon, and no comments.

+### Detailed JavaScriptDoc Documentation

+The team utilised StyleGuidist for documentation.
+Each component and main scenes are documented carefully for maintenance purpose.

+If you have downloaded the whole project, you can view the web through [JavaScriptDoc](./styleguide/index.html).

+The whole folder is in `https://github.com/team10nb/i-can-sort/blob/main/styleguide/`

 ### Automated Unit Testing and Integration Testing